ericeslinger/scientist/readme.md

 ## BasicThrottle methods:

-backoff(...args): check to see if the throttle named by the keyGenerator callback is over max.
+backoff<T>(arg: T): check to see if the throttle named by the keyGenerator callback is over max.
 Returns a promise that resolves to either true (at or under max) or false (over max).

 close(): cleans up the redis instance.
 Call this if you didn't pass your own redis instance in and don't want to leak resources.